duskpoet/effect-programming-2/article.md

 ## What about generators?

-Indeed, if you were expecting to see the practical application of generators earlier in the article, you might have been surprised.
+Indeed, if you had expected to see the practical application of generators earlier in the article, you might have been surprised.
 However, the time has come to explore the core concept.

 As a reminder of what we aim to achieve and what we already have: we receive messages from users via a WebSocket into a channel, and in response, we send messages from the bot back to the user via WebSocket.